Documentation Index

 6. Deploy

 Once the test passes, click Approve & Deploy.
 Your agent is now live.
 You can find it on your Dashboard.
+Scheduled agents will run automatically.
+Manual agents can be triggered from the dashboard or via the API.What happens next

 - Run notifications: You’ll be notified when runs complete, fail, or need approval.